 As the animals have free reign, safety is paramount and each tent is guarded in the evening by an armed member of staff.
 They’re not armed against humans (after all you’re in the middle of the Kenyan savannah!) but against inquisitive animals – remember there are no fences!

-It’s worth mentioning that game drivers here need to be qualified in order to do the job, so they each have an excellent knowledge of the flora and fauna.
-The better qualified and the more experienced game drivers cost a little more; so when you see cheaper alternatives, do bear this in mind.
-Governor’s only employ the best qualified game drivers and it really makes a difference to the quality of your experience.
+It’s worth mentioning that game drivers here need to be qualified to do the job, so they each have an excellent knowledge of flora and fauna.
+The better trained and the more experienced game drivers cost a little more; so when you see cheaper alternatives, do bear this in mind.
+Governor’s only employ the best-qualified game drivers and it really makes a difference to the quality of your experience.

 Our game drives were incredible; I saw herds of elephants, buffalo and zebra.
 I watched a herd of giraffes ‘strolling’ across the savannah (that’s what they do, apparently) and their gait really is something to behold; you really can’t grasp the scale of these animals, they’re massive!